Skip to content

 Making queries

-Apps and widgets have a query method which finds (or queries) widgets.
+Apps and widgets also have a query method which finds (or queries) widgets.
 This method returns a DOMQuery object which is a list-like container of widgets.

 If you call query with no arguments, you will get back a DOMQuery containing all widgets.
 This method is recursive, meaning it will also return child widgets (as many levels as required).